-The Supporting Offenders with Learning Disabilities Network (SOLD) is led by a partnership between People First Scotland and the Association for Real Change (ARC) Scotland.
-Support and guidance for our work comes from a User group of people with learning disabilities who have experience of the criminal justice system, and an Advisory group of professionals and a representative from the User group.
+The SOLD Network is led by a partnership between People First Scotland and the Association for Real Change (ARC) Scotland.
+Support and guidance for our work comes from a User group of people with cognitive and neurological impairment who have experience of the criminal justice system, and an Advisory group of professionals and a representative from the User group.

 There are over 330 members of the SOLD network from a broad range of backgrounds including: Voluntary Sector Providers, Police Scotland, NHS, Social Work, academic institutions, Scottish Courts and Tribunals Service, Scottish Government and the Crown Office and Procurator Fiscal Service (COPFS).

-If you have a learning disability and experience of the criminal justice system, and you would like to join our user group, please email: Kenny.firstname.lastname@example.org
+If you have a communication support need due to a cognitive or neurological impairment, and you have experience of the criminal justice system, and you would like to join our user group, please email: Kenny.firstname.lastname@example.org

 Prevent and reduce offending and improve support in the justice system in Scotland for people with cognitive and neurological impairment.